Ceratina

+Distribution

+Ceratina have a global distribution and are found on every continent except Antarctica.
+The genus originated from the Afrotropics before spreading to Europe, Asia, Oceania, and the Americas.
+New World Ceratina form a single monophyletic clade, suggesting a single colonization event for the Americas.
+Today, much of the species diversity remains in the Old World tropics, though Australasia contains noticeably few species.

 Behaviour

+Ceratina bees form nests inside dead plant stems with exposed ends, creating sequential chambers containing pollen balls upon which offspring feed.
+Chambers are divided using particles of the stem pith.

 There can be multiple females in a single nest, where daughters or sisters may form very small, weakly eusocial colonies (where one bee forages and the other remains in the nest and lays eggs).
-A well-studied facultatively eusocial species is Ceratina australensis, which exhibits all of the pre-adaptations for successful group living.
-This species is socially polymorphic with both solitary and social nests collected in sympatry.
-Social colonies in that species consist of two foundresses, one contributing both foraging and reproductive effort and a second that remains at the nest as a passive guard.
-Cooperative nesting provides no overt reproductive benefits over solitary nesting in this population, although brood survival tends to be greater in social colonies.
-Maternal longevity, subsociality and bivoltine nesting phenology in this species favour colony formation, while dispersal habits and offspring longevity may inhibit more frequent social nesting in this and other ceratinines.
+In Ceratina calcarata, division of labour can be seen between the mother and a "dwarf eldest daughter" who stays at the maternal nest to feed her siblings.
+This "dwarf eldest daughter" is allocated a smaller pollen ball during development, contributing to her smaller size.
+This behaviour has prompted the study of C. calcarata in order to better understand the origins of social behaviour in social insects.

 In Ceratina nigrolabiata, a Mediterranean species, males may guard the opening to the nest of a female they hope to mate with, and are often not the father of the brood within the nest; this is the first bee species in which male nest-guarding has been classified as a form of biparental care, but males guarding nests and mating with females has been documented in other species (e.g., Macrotera portalis).

 A few species of Ceratina are exceptional among bees in that they are parthenogenetic, reproducing without males.
 Parthenogenetic reproduction was genetically confirmed in Ceratina dallatorreana and it is presumed also in Ceratina parvula and Ceratina dentipes.

 Typical interior structure of a small carpenter bee's nest, here built into a dry stem of fennel.
 The stem cavity is partitioned into cells, each one containing pollen bread and one offspring.
 In the lowermost cell (on the right), the larva has already hatched.
 The other two cells still contain eggs.